Psychological Testing for Kids & Adults

-Psychological assessment is often helpful in understanding the strengths and challenges a child may have in their cognitive, behavioral, and emotional functioning.
+Psychological assessment is often helpful in understanding the strengths and challenges someone may have in their cognitive, behavioral, and emotional functioning.
 The psychological assessment process allows for diagnostic clarity and individualized recommendations.
-Often children who are struggling with academic work, social interactions, and emotion regulation have atypical neurological development that can be identified through psychological assessment.
+We are happy to offer psychological for adults, as well as children.
+Often, children who are struggling with academic work, social interactions, and emotion regulation have atypical neurological development that can be identified through psychological assessment.
 This allows for parents, teachers, and therapists to provide intervention and accommodations needed to allow each child to reach their potential.
 Your child’s school, pediatrician, or mental health provider may refer you, but a professional referral is not necessary for testing.

 Preparing your child for testing will minimize anxiety and encourage cooperation.
 Your child may wonder why s/he are having these “tests” and is there something “wrong” with him or her.
 We want your child to be as comfortable, motivated and relaxed as possible on the day of testing.
 Here are some helpful ways to prepare your child: